Best Towns in Ulster County NY:

 If you’re in the planning stages of your trip, make sure to check out some of these Ulster County NY posts that will help you choose what to do during your adventure:

-> Ulster County NY is located approximately 90 – 120 minutes North from the NYC/Hudson Valley border and 90 minutes South of Albany
+- Ulster County NY is located approximately 90 – 120 minutes from New York City and the Hudson Valley border and 90 minutes south of Albany.

-> Some more popular towns in Ulster County NY are Kingston, Woodstock, New Paltz and Saugerties.
+- Some more popular towns in Ulster County include: Kingston, Woodstock, New Paltz and Saugerties.

-> Although not densely populated, there is still plenty to do when visiting towns in Ulster County NY.
+- Although not densely populated, there is still plenty to do when visiting different towns in Ulster County NY.

 Where is Ulster County NY?